Hei there, I’m Varpu

 I spent my childhood in a tiny Lakeland village called Kuhmoinen.
 In the early ’90s, there was a bad recession in Finland.
 My parents were a strong example of how being creative and working hard, would support you in life.

 Even with their full-time jobs and many side projects, my family farmed a huge vegetable patch and garden.
-Every autumn, we packed the cellar full with potatoes, beets, preserved mushrooms, jams, and juices.
+Every autumn, we packed the cellar full of potatoes, beets, preserved mushrooms, jams, and juices.

-In my work and during my travels, I have always loved exploring cultural differences and have documented my observations.
-Her Finland, is a natural progression of this passion.
+During my life, I have always loved exploring cultural differences and have documented my observations.
+Her Finland is a natural progression of this passion.

-#1 My superpower is the ability to fall asleep anywhere in 10 seconds.
+#2 My superpower is the ability to fall asleep anywhere in 10 seconds.
 I am not kidding.
 One time I fell asleep in an auction.
 My family has epic photos about it.

 #4 As a teenager, I was a huge HIM fan.
 For example, I talked myself into a summer trainee position for a local newspaper, to get media access for the sold-out gig of HIM.
 I’m pretty sure my goal was obvious for the editorial team.